robbles/voxel-rescue/README.md

 Automatically teleport the player back to a known location if they enter a certain region of the world (e.g. fall off the map)

+NOTE: this module is based pretty heavily on [maxogden/voxel-highlight](https://github.com/maxogden/voxel-highlight).

 ```
 npm install voxel-rescue
 ```